 Here’s an example taken from a recent case that Ben Young, the author of this important article, and I handled.
-Our litigation partners, Joe Demko and Matt Kenefick, won a long, hard-fought jury trial in a fraudulent transfer case.
-Joe and Matt were victorious on appeal and perfected a judgment lien.
+Our litigation partners, and Matt Kenefick, won a long, hard-fought jury trial in a fraudulent transfer case.
+Matt were victorious on appeal and perfected a judgment lien.
 The judgment debtor filed a Chapter 11 case, too late to avoid the judgment lien, and scheduled its co-judgment debtors as unsecured creditors.
 Our client’s claim was larger than the value of the collateral, so our client had both an secured claim and an unsecured claim.

 The judgment debtor filed a plan of reorganization that treated our client very unfairly and sought to cram down that plan on our client.
 To succeed, the judgment debtor needed one class of her impaired creditors to vote for her proposed plan of reorganization.
 Let’s break down what this means:

 • A plan of reorganization is supposed to treat substantially similar creditors alike.
 As a practical matter, that means that each secured claim is usually placed in its own class, and all unsecured claims are usually lumped together in one unsecured class.

 • A debtor may obtain confirmation of its plan despite the negative vote of a class of creditors as long as at least one class of impaired creditors votes for its plan, and the plan itself meets certain other tests.